 - Use the leftover crust from outside of the dish to fix cracks or holes in the dish.
 Press pieces of dough with your fingers to stick on the sides of the pie dish to completely cover the sides or fill holes.

 - Use the back of a teaspoon to smooth the surface of the crust.

 - Prick the crust bottom with a fork before baking or prebaking.

 - You can store the unbaked crust in the fridge for up to 2 days, cover the top of the dish to prevent the dough from drying out.

 - Prebake this crust for 7 minutes in the center rack of a preheated oven at 180°C (350°F) or fully bake for 15 minutes to make pie cases (for cold pie fillings).

 - Then, remove the prebaked crust from the oven and add the filling you want, and return to the oven until your filling is set.
 You can cover the top of the crust with a piece of foil to prevent the sides from browning too fast.

 - For a flaky pie crust use olive oil or vegan spread or soft vegan butter.

-- Use refined coconut oil for NO coconut flour.
-The texture will be crispy, biscuit-like with coconut oil
+- Use refined coconut oil to remove the coconut flavor.
+The texture will be crispy, biscuit-like with coconut oil.